Select where you would like to search:

 Bobby Jindal rejects LA’s Real ID Law/0 Comments/in Industry News /by IDscan.net

-The governor of Louisiana, Bobby Jindal, has vetoed the REAL ID bill passed in Louisiana.
+The governor of Louisiana, Bobby Jindal, has vetoed LA’s REAL ID bill passed in Louisiana.

 A couple of months ago, the Louisiana legislature adopted the REAL ID bill to ensure Louisiana’s driver’s licenses complied with federal regulation.
 By 2016, these new REAL ID compliant driver’s licenses will be required for anyone who wants to enter federally-owned premises or board a plane.